OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/parallel_derivs.rst

 .. note::

-    Parallel coloring is appropriate when you have some inexpensive serial chain in your model, before the parallel points.
+    Parallel coloring is appropriate when you have some inexpensive serial data path in your model, before the parallel points.
     For more details on when a model calls for parallel coloring see the :ref:`theory manual entry on the fan-out model structures<theory_fan_out>`.